 The evil, despicable and terrible villain of early high school has come back to haunt you.
 That’s right, students tend to struggle more with college algebra than other college math classes.
 Why is this?
 It could be due to the fact that most freshmen are taking this course.
 Think about it: It’s your first semester of college and you’re attempting to adjust to your new schedule, subjects and environment.

 These components combined with this mathematics class can very easily cause a “Toto, I don’t think we’re in Kansas anymore” moment.
 This class is adding significantly more information to what students had learned back in algebra class while in high school, so the students who struggled with the material will most likely not do too well in the college course.
+The dreaded Perason’s MyMathLab portal doesn’t help things either — prepare to either spend hours solving question after question or, if you like to work hard at being lazy, endlessly scouring the internet for MyMathLab answers.

 2. Organic Chemistry